pixelsdb/pixels/docs/TPC-H.md

 Attach a volume that is larger than the scale factor (e.g., 150GB for SF100) to the EC2 instance.
 Mount the attached volume to a local path (e.g., `/data/tpch`).
-Download `tpch-dbgen` to the instance, build it, and generate the dataset and queries into the attached volume.
+Download tpch-dbgen to the instance, build it, and generate the dataset and queries into the attached volume.
-You can follow [this article](https://docs.deistercloud.com/content/Databases.30/TPCH%20Benchmark.90/Data%20generation%20tool.30.xml?embedded=true) to correctly use `tpch-dbgen` for dataset generation.
 Here, we put the dataset in `/data/tpch/100g/`.
 The file(s) of each table are stored in a separate directory named by the table name.